manrajgrover/halo/README.md

 ###### `symbol`
 *Type*: `str`

 Symbol to replace the spinner with.
+Defaults to ' '.

 ###### `text`
 *Type*: `str`

 Text to be persisted.
+Defaults to instance text.

 ![Persist spin](https://raw.githubusercontent.com/ManrajGrover/halo/master/art/persist_spin.gif)